-In relation to Directors and Executives, in the case of serious misconduct, employment may be terminated without notice, with no entitlement to termination payment other than remuneration pro rated up to and including the date of termination.
-The Executive Directors have a reciprocal twelve month notice of termination clause.
-These contracts are for 3 years to February 1, 2022.
-Mr. Greive has a four month notice of termination clause and his contract expires on December 5, 2020.
+In relation to Directors and Executives, in the case of serious misconduct, employment may be terminated without notice, with no entitlement to termination payment other than remuneration prorated up to and including the date of termination.
+The Executive Directors have a reciprocal twelve month notice of termination clause and these contracts are for 3 years to February 1, 2022.
+Mr. Turner has a 3-year contract to November 15, 2022 with a 6-month termination clause.
 Details of the nature and amount of each element of the emolument of each Director and Key Management Personnel of the Company and each of the Executives of the Company and the Consolidated Entity receiving the highest emolument for the financial year are as follows: